 The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring and Reconstructing Historic Buildings are intended to provide guidance to historic building owners, architects, contractors, and project reviewers prior to treatment.
 They are designed to promote responsible preservation practices and are neither technical nor prescriptive.
-The Guidelines have been prepared to assist in applying the Standards to all project work and are not meant to give casespecific advice or address exceptions or rare instances.
-Therefore, it is recommended that the advice of qualified historic preservation professionals be obtained early in the planning stage of the project.
+The Guidelines have been prepared to assist in applying the Standards to all project work and are not meant to give case-specific advice or address exceptions or rare instances.
+Therefore, it is recommended that the advice of qualified historic preservation project.